Certified Reinforcement Learning with Logic Guidance: Logically-Constrained Reinforcement Learning

-The set $ \mathds{A} $ always contains those accepting states that are needed to be visited at a given time: in this sense the reward function is ``synchronous'' with the accepting condition set by the LDBA.
-Thus, the agent is guided by the above reward assignment to visit these states and once all of the sets $ F_k,~k=1,...,f, $ are visited, the accepting frontier $ \mathds{A} $ is reset.
-As such, the agent is guided to visit the accepting sets infinitely often, and consequently, to satisfy the given LTL property.
+\rbtl{The set $ \mathds{A} $ always contains the set of accepting states that ought to be visited at any given time: in this sense the reward function is ``synchronous'' with the accepting condition set by the LDGBA.
+Thus, the agent is guided by the above reward assignment to visit those states and once all the sets $ F_k,~k=1,...,f, $ are visited, the accepting frontier $ \mathds{A} $ is reset.
+As a consequence, as the agent continuously explores, it is guided to visit all the accepting sets infinitely often and is rewarded towards the satisfaction of the corresponding LTL property.
+Considering the syntactic tree of the LTL property, by visiting each accepting set $F_k$ infinitely often, the agent satisfies the corresponding sub-formula of the LTL formula.
+This means that, by guiding the agent to visit all the accepting sets, we are essentially guiding the agent to move upwards in the syntactic tree towards the satisfaction of the entire LTL property.
+We elaborate on the issue of partial satisfaction of the LTL property in the supplementary material (Appendix~\ref{appndx:partial_sat}).}

-The reward structure follows $r_p=M+y\times m\times \mathit{rand}(s^\otimes)$ and $r_n=y \times m \times \mathit{rand}(s^\otimes)$.
+The reward structure depends on parameters $r_p=M+y\times m\times \mathit{rand}(s^\otimes)$ and $r_n=y \times m \times \mathit{rand}(s^\otimes)$.
 The parameter $y\in\{0,1\}$ is a constant, $0 < m \ll M$ are arbitrary positive values, and $\mathit{rand}: \mathcal{S}^\otimes \rightarrow (0,1)$ is a function that generates a random number in $(0,1)$ for each state $s^\otimes$ each time $ R $ is being evaluated.
-The role of the function $rand$ is to break the symmetry when neural nets are used for approximating the Q-function\footnote{If all weights in a feedforward net start with equal values and if the solution requires that unequal weights be developed, the network can never learn.
-The reason is that the correlations between the weights within the same hidden layer can be described by symmetries in that layer, i.e. identical weights.
-Therefore, the neural net can generalise if such symmetries are broken and the redundancies of the weights are reduced.
-Starting with completely identical weights prevents the neural net from minimising these redundancies and from optimising the loss function \cite{apprx}.}.
+The role of the function $rand$ is to \aij{resolve possible symmetry issues\footnote{If all weights in a feedforward net start with equal values and if the solution requires unequal weights be learnt, the neural network might not proceed to learn.
+Identical weights within the same hidden layer induce symmetries, which the neural net must break in order to generalise, reduce redundancies on the weights, and optimise the loss function~\cite{apprx}.}} when neural nets are used for approximating the Q-function (namely, when the MDP state space is continuous).
 Also, note that parameter $y$ acts as a switch to bypass the effect of the $rand$ function on $ R $ when no neural net is used.
-Thus, this switch is active $y=1$ when the MDP state space is continuous, and disabled in others $y=0$.
+Thus, this switch is active $y=1$ when the MDP state space is continuous, and disabled in other cases $y=0$.